prettydiff/wisdom/websocket_server.md

 If that second byte's value is less than 126 we ignore extended length bytes and instead just write the payload starting at buffer index 2.
 Otherwise we write two bytes of extended payload length if the less than 65535 bytes long or 8 bytes of payload length.

 It must be noted that JavaScript cannot support 64bit numbers.
 The maximum number value supported by JavaScript is (2**53) - 1.
-Because of that we instead write a 32 bit value into the last 4 bytes of the extended size block, which means offsetting the buffer index by 6 instead of 2: `frameItem.writeUInt32BE(input, 6);`.
+Because of that we instead write a 48 bit value into the last 6 bytes of the extended size block, which means offsetting the buffer index by 4 instead of 2: `frame.writeUIntBE(size, 4, 6);`.

+Please also bear in mind that text must be fragmented differently than binary.
+This is because text characters are multiple bytes in JavaScript, so fragmenting a binary representation of text could result in splitting a character between its respective bytes.
+This will break receiving agents that interpret text type payloads, such as web browsers.
+In the code above the different fragmentation occurs by slicing a string before converting it to binary, where as binary data is sliced directly.

 This completes the frame header and the payload immediately follows to complete the data frame.